osilander/203.311/Week5/Week5.md

 cat nCoV-2019.reference.fasta | bcftools consensus -p montana_ my_variants.q150.vcf.gz > consensus.fasta
 ```

 Now a quick alignment.
 Select *only* your ONT (Montana) genome (made from the variant calls above), and cat the two genomes into a single file.
+This becomes a multi-fasta file now.

 ```bash
 cat reference.fasta consensus.fasta > both_genomes.fasta